maxwelljones14/maxwelljones14.github.io/_pages/about.md

 In the past, I was a Masters of Machine Learning student at CMU and an AI and Math double major at CMU.
 As a masters student, I was honored to be selected as a [Siebel Scholar](https://csd.cmu.edu/news/five-scs-students-named-2024-siebel-scholars).
 As an undergrad, I was awarded [The Mark Stehlik Introductory and Service Teaching Award](https://www.cs.cmu.edu/~scsfacts/stehlikaward.html) for my work teaching [discrete mathematics](https://www.math.cmu.edu/~jmackey/151_128/recitations.html).

 My research interests include generative modeling for vision and visual tasks, as well as multimodal machine learning in the generative modeling space.
+In the past I worked on the intersection of applied and theoretical machine learning.

 On the fun side, I love sports, and like to play basketball, volleyball, ping pong, and pickleball.
 I also like doing origami, and I've been folding since I was very young.